Vidal Sassoon: Philanthropy

-After selling his company, he then worked towards philanthropic causes such as the Boys Clubs of America and the Performing Arts Council of the Music Center of Los Angeles via his Vidal Sassoon Foundation.
+After selling his company, he worked towards philanthropic causes such as the Boys Clubs of America and the Performing Arts Council of the Music Center of Los Angeles via his Vidal Sassoon Foundation.
 He was also active in supporting relief efforts after Hurricane Katrina.
-It also funded educational pursuits on a need-basis in Israel and elsewhere.
-At the time of his death he had academies in England, Canada and the United States, while planning to open ones in Germany and China.
+His eponymous foundation also funded educational pursuits on a need-basis in Israel and elsewhere.
+At the time of his death, he had academies in England, Canada and the United States, while planning to open locations in Germany and Taiwan.